suriyun-production/mmorpg-kit-docs/docs/pages/037-dev-extension.md

 * * *

-## Support functions for BuildingSaveDataExtension
+## Support functions for BuildingSaveDataExtensions

 **Implemented dev extension functions**
 - static void CloneTo(IBuildingSaveData from, IBuildingSaveData to)

 * * *

-## Support functions for PlayerCharacterDataExtension
+## Support functions for PlayerCharacterDataExtensions

 **Implemented dev extension functions**
 - static void CloneTo(IPlayerCharacterData from, IPlayerCharacterData to)